Why You Should Be Using Two Factor Authentication

 This post will take 6 minutes to read.

 It feels like every week we see dozens of stories in the news concerning accounts that have been hacked.
 We have seen hacks including Kylie Jenner’s Snapchat, Ariana Grande’s Instagram, 1 billion Yahoo accounts, McDonald’s Twitter account, and much more.
-While a lot of these hacks fall into the 3 most common types of hacks, many hacks could have been avoided had the user enabled two-factor authentication.
+Many of these hacks could have been avoided had the user enabled two-factor authentication.

 What Is Two Factor Authentication?